 IVHQ was an incredible experience, meeting and spending time with people from all over the world is definitely what made my trip so great.
 There is something about the people who volunteer here - everyone is so easy going and easy to get along with.
 The people I spent my time with definitely made my trip much better!
 My favorite moments would be spending time with the kids - they made me appreciate what I have at home a lot more, by seeing how they are happy with so little.
 You will experience a huge culture shock, but you will survive.
 Patrick Dachille, IVHQ volunteer in India - Delhi

 Many popular activities in Nepal are outdoors or in the mountains, and as a result it can be a very cheap place for adventure travelers.
 Having said that, Nepal has introduced fees on a few things that weren’t there in the past - things like entrance fees, national park fees and permits.
-These won’t bust your budget on their own but they are costs that you may not be expecting.
+These won’t bust your budget on their own but they are costs worth considering.
 At the same time, food, water and other essentials are cheap enough that volunteers in Nepal generally budget around $20 a week in spending money.

 IVHQ’s Nepal program has nine meaningful project options in NGO Support, Sustainable Agriculture, Medical Elective, Childcare, Women’s Education, Teaching English, Special Needs Care and Construction and Renovation.
-Projects are available in a locations around Nepal in Kathmandu, Chitwan, Chitlang and Pokhara.
+Projects are available in a number of locations around Nepal, including Kathmandu, Chitwan, Chitlang and Pokhara.

 This was an absolutely fantastic experience!
 The people you meet and the experiences you receive from helping the people in need will be unforgettable.
 Don’t think twice - get involved now!
 Callie Michaud, IVHQ volunteer in Nepal

-Just over the border from Vietnam, Laos is an even cheaper place to volunteer for one week.
-Like the rest of South-East Asia, Laos is a very cheap place to get around and enjoy yourself.
-Street food is again a cheap way to eat tasty food - don’t be afraid to haggle over the price too, especially if you’re getting a few things.
+A truly underrated place and hidden gem in Asia, Laos is a cheap volunteer program option.
+Like the rest of South-East Asia, Laos is a very affordable place to get around and enjoy yourself.
+Street food is a cheap and easy way to get a tasty meal - don’t be afraid to haggle over the price too, especially if you’re getting a few things.

-Expect an entry fee at the popular temples and waterfalls, but they are reasonable.
-Alternatively, check out any number of other lesser-known free ones that can be just as spectacular.
+Expect an entry fee at the popular temples and waterfalls, but prices are usually very reasonable.
+Alternatively, check out any number of other lesser-known free attractions, which can be just as spectacular.
 Volunteers in Laos generally find $30 is enough to cover weekly spending money.